Greening of Bard

 An outdoor festival presents its own unique opportunities.
 In spite of what you might expect, Vancouver’s frequent rains (for the rain it raineth every day!) provide a great benefit for Bard on the Beach.
 The Festival has a series of rain barrels set up around the perimeter of the Mainstage tent to catch and collect rainwater runoff.
 We use that water to replenish our plants when the rains themselves are insufficient or to clean up little spills around the Bard Village.
 Look for our green rain barrels next time you visit us to see a performance!

 The Bard Village is a great spot to meet friends and family before a show and to mingle with fellow Shakespeare lovers during the intermission.
-Whether you’re enjoying a glass of wine, reaching for another bit of Bard Mix popcorn or showing off a recent purchase from the Bard Boutique, make sure you make time to take in the beautiful flower boxes and baskets arranged around the Village.
-Our sponsor partners Jordan and Robin (former owners of KJM Country Gardens) have designed and constructed all of the flower plantings you will see on-site this summer.
-They have also trained a group of green-thumbed Bard Volunteers to help maintain the look of the Village.
-Bard’s Green Team is headed by Jennifer Gaze, wife of our Artistic Director Christopher Gaze!
+Whether you’re enjoying a glass of wine, reaching for more popcorn or showing off a recent purchase from the Bard Boutique, make sure you make time to take in the beautiful flower boxes and baskets arranged around the Village.
+A group of green-thumbed Bard Volunteers helps maintain the look of the Village; the Green Team is headed by Jennifer Gaze, wife of our Artistic Director Christopher Gaze!